Pelosi announces official impeachment inquiry of President Trump

 “The president must be held accountable,” Pelosi said following a meeting of House Democrats in the basement of the Capitol.
 “No one is above the law.”

-“The Trump Administration both undermine our national security and our intelligence,” Pelosi said.
+“The Trump administration’s actions undermine both our national security and our intelligence,” Pelosi said.

 Her announcement arrives after months of deliberation in the capitol regarding the President and whether Democrats could remedy what they have called clear misconduct.